adjective (sulkier, sulkiest)

-- A light two-wheeled horse-drawn vehicle for one person, used chiefly in harness racing.More example sentences
+- A light two-wheeled horse-drawn vehicle for one person, used chiefly in trotting races.More example sentences

 - The prompters, which are not permitted to put their head in front of the horse in the time trial, were Thoroughbreds hitched to sulkies who galloped behind Moni Maker.

 - The potential for serious injury is high, says the report, and the racing of horses and sulkies near the Rising Sun, on Long Marton Road, at more than 30 mph, with several hundred spectators, gives the most grave concerns.